Boulengerula taitana

 Boulengerula taitana (common names: Taita African caecilian, Taita Hills caecilian, Taita Mountains caecilian) is a species of caecilian.
 It is endemic to the Taita Hills region of southeast Kenya.
 Boulengerula taitana are unique caecilians in appearance, fertilization type, and parental care.
 From their similar shape and presentation to worms, and their internalized fertilization, they set themselves apart from many other amphibians.
-D. taitana interactions between mothers and newly hatched young is unique in that the mother uses her own skin as a food resource for offspring.
+D. taitana interactions between mothers and newly hatched young are unique in that the mother uses her own skin as a food resource for offspring.
 This species also has physiological adaptations in place to increase oxygen uptake and affinity to fit their underground lifestyle.
 The Boulengerula taitana differentiates itself from its close relatives in ways rarely documented and researched before.

 Description

-As stated above, B. taitana are caecilians, which are amphibians who are limbless and long in length; this amphibians’ skin is divided into ring shapes, which gives the animal a similar appearance to that of an earthworm.
+As stated above, B. taitana are caecilians, which are amphibians who are limbless and long in length; this amphibians' skin is divided into ring shapes, which gives the animal a similar appearance to that of an earthworm.
 Hatchling B. taitana are about 28mm in length and have an inadequately ossified axial and skull skeleton in contrast to other direct-developing species.
-Hatchling B. taitana also have weakly developed body musculature and external annulation, which negatively affects their mobility – essentially restricting it.
-When offspring are at the stage in their life where they become independent, they total about 86mm in length.
+Hatchling B. taitana also have weakly-developed body musculature and external annulation, which negatively affects their mobility – essentially restricting it.
+When offspring are at the stage in their life where they become independent, they total about 86 mm in length.

 Compared to hatchlings, adult B. taitana are typically seen as predators, exhibiting two rows of pointed teeth in the premaxillary-maxillary parts of the jaw and vomer palatine in the dentary and splenial parts of the jaw, which have one to two distinct cusps.
 The monocuspid teeth of the B. taitana are the three or four most anterior teeth and the vomer palatine teeth.
 There is then the combination of noticeable labial cusps with a lingual cusp made up of two to three supplemental cusps that make up the rest of the teeth and are multicusped.
 These teeth are either more pointed and elongated or are shorter and blunter.

-Habitat and Distribution
+Habitat and distribution

 Habitat

 B. taitana are found to occupy forest environments more often than agricultural environments in east Africa.
 B. taitana has also been found to be longer in length when found in forest settings compared to agricultural settings – with forest-inhabiting B. taitana averaging 285.9 mm and agriculture-inhabiting B. taitana averaging 219.3 mm.
 B. taitana are typically found only a couple centimeters under the soil beneath rotting logs and in soil that gradually builds up around static rocks.

-In this environment, B. taitana exhibit horizontal movements, which is demonstrated by them moving closer to parts of the soil that are closest to permanent water sources after the area dries out, then they move away after rainfall when the soil has become too moist.
+In this environment, B. taitana exhibit horizontal movements, which is demonstrated by them moving closer to parts of the soil that are closest to permanent water sources after the area dries out; then they move away after rainfall when the soil has become too moist.
 B. taitana is dependent on minimal moisture in the soil; this limits them, during drier periods, to soils near water bodies or deeper soils.
 In order to feed on their prey, B. taitana migrate to surface soil.